data-catering/data-caterer-docs/docs/setup/guide/scenario/delete-generated-data.md

 # Delete Generated Data

-!!! example "Info"

-    Delete generated data is a paid feature.

 Creating a data generator for Postgres and delete the generated data after using it.

 ## Requirements